BGS Degree Completion Options

 University 490-Career Internship

 Internship credits are available for pre-approved work experiences that serve to expand a student's duties and responsibilities at the college level.
-These also apply toward the 30 semester hour WIU enrollment requirement and provide qualified students with a supervised program of practical experience in various career fields.
+In addition to applying towards the 30 semester hour WIU residency requirement, career internship experiences provide qualified students with a supervised program of practical experience in various career fields.
 UNIV 490 will also meet the additional Writing Instruction in the Disciplines (WID) requirement.

 For more information, please look at the University 490 Career Internship Syllabus.